Google Translate Disclaimer

 • Appropriate cleaner and disinfectant

-• Labelled and stored away from children's reach; clean then disinfect after each use, if if a paper liner is used.
+• Labelled and stored away from children's reach; clean then disinfect the table after each use.
+If using a liner, change the liner after each diaper change.

 • Foot-activated garbage container equipped with a tight-fitting lid and a disposable leak-proof liner